Alysha Newman: Athletic career

 Following consecutive years of disappointing results, Athletics Canada sought to reduce Newman's sports funding in October 2022, but she successfully appealed this decision by the end of the year.
 After beginning to work with a new mental performance coach, she found success on the 2023 World Athletics Indoor Tour, winning the pole vault series and managing a 4.78 m clearance at the concluding Birmingham Indoor Grand Prix.
 The 2023 World Athletics Championships in Budapest proved a disappointment, as she cleared only 4.5 m in the pole vault and did not advance to the final.
 Newman remarked afterward that "my neurologist would say that we weren't focusing on this year, but I got a little greedy and said I can do it this year and next year.
 He won't be disappointed, but I will be."

 Newman enjoyed success in the 2024 indoor season, culminating with a victory at the All-Star Perche in Clermont-Ferrand on February 22, where she raised her own Canadian national record to 4.83 m.
 She was named co-captain of the Canadian team for the 2024 World Athletics Indoor Championships, alongside Sarah Mitton.
 However, she sustained an ankle sprain in practice two days before the event, and ultimately withdrew on the day of the final, having been advised not to practice for three to five weeks.
 After twelve weeks of recovery, Newman successfully resumed competing, and managed an outdoor season's best of 4.76 m on the Diamond League circuit at the 2024 London Athletics Meet, where she came second.
 Named to her third Canadian Olympic team, she finished seventh in the qualification round of the women's pole vault, reaching the Olympic final for the first time in her career.
 This was the first time she had reached a championship final since 2019.
 Newman went on to set a new national record height of 4.85 m, and won the bronze medal.
 This was the first-ever Olympic medal for a Canadian in women's pole vault, and the first Canadian pole vault medal at the Olympics since William Halpenny won bronze in 1912.
 Speaking afterward, she said that "I never gave up on myself this year.
 And when things went bad, I still smiled.
 And that’s huge."

+In April 2026, Newman was issued with a twenty-month ban backdated to December 2025 by the Athletics Integrity Unit for an anti-doping rule violation relating to three missed tests ("whereabouts failures").